-With proper care, M-D Pneumatics blowers will give years of reliable service.
+With proper care, M-D Pneumatics blowers will provide years of reliable service.
 The parts are machined to close tolerances and require special tools by mechanics who are skilled at this work.
 Should major repairs become necessary, contact the factory for the location of the nearest service facility.

-Current regulations require Material Safety Data Sheet to be completed and forwarded to M-D Pneumatics on any unit being returned for any reason which has been handling or involved with hazardous gases or materials.
-This is for the protection of the employees of M-D Pneumatics who are required to perform service on this equipment.
-Failure to do so will result in service delays.
+Blowers that are still under warranty must be returned to the factory, freight prepaid, for service.

+Current regulations require Material Safety

+Data Sheet to be completed and forwarded to

+M-D Pneumatics on any unit being returned

+for any reason which has been handling or

+involved with hazardous gases or materials.

+This is for the protection of the employees of

+M-D Pneumatics who are required to perform

+service on this equipment.
+Failure to do so will

+result in service delays.

 When returning a blower to the factory for repair, under warranty, please note the factory will not accept any unit that arrives without authorization.
-Contact Customer Service for return authorization.
+Contact the Service Department for return authorization.